fangwei123456/Spike-Element-Wise-ResNet/readme.md

 Refer to this tutorial for how to use new version of SpikingJelly to train on ImageNet: https://spikingjelly.readthedocs.io/zh_CN/latest/clock_driven_en/16_train_large_scale_snn.html

+Here are the example codes of how to build the network:
 ```python
 from spikingjelly.clock_driven import neuron, surrogate, functional
 from spikingjelly.clock_driven.model import sew_resnet